MystenLabs/sui/external-crates/move/documentation/book/src/functions.md

 fun just_unit() { }
 ```

-As mentioned in the [tuples section](./primitive-types/tuples.md), these tuple "values" are virtual
+As mentioned in the [tuples section](./primitive-types/tuples.md), these tuple "values"
-and do not exist at runtime.
-So for a function that returns unit `()`, it will not be returning any
-value at all during execution.
+do not exist as runtime values.
+This means that a function that returns unit `()` does not return any value during execution.

 ### Function body